Great product designed with sustainability in mind.

 By 2018, all of our brands had established executive sustainability steering committees, defined their own priorities and goals, and led sustainability-strategy workshops with cross-functional teams.

-In 2019, all of our brands enhanced their dedication through new goals and expanded efforts to embed sustainability into product design and raw-materials selection.
-In doing this, our brands are strengthening their ownership of sustainability as a unique expression of their brand value to their customers.
+Today, all of our brands have goals linked to Gap Inc.’s three sustainability focus areas: Empowering Women, Enabling Opportunity and Enriching Communities.
+In setting their own goals and defining their own approaches to embedding sustainability into their work, our brands are strengthening their ownership of sustainability as a unique expression of their brand value to their customers.

 As a brand, Banana Republic is committed to creating timeless clothes that are designed with quality and durability in mind.
 In honor of Earth Day 2020, the brand introduced Better Republic, a forward-thinking ideal that underscores the brand’s sustainability goals and commitment to do better for people and the planet by integrating sustainability into design and manufacturing decisions.